jeromezero/panic/drafts/02/02-panic.md

 ### Lous stumbles out of the bush

-Louis Blake came wandering out of the humid, semi-tropical brush stumbling through razor-sharp cordgrass and thickets of mesquite at about nine in the morning on June 24th.
+Louis Blake came wandering out of the humid, semi-tropical brush, stumbling through razor-sharp cordgrass and thickets of mesquite at about nine in the morning on June 24th.
 He was a hysterical mess, naked and bleeding from dozens of scrapes, cuts and whipmarks.

 "He was in bad shape," said Martin Shipley, who'd brought his fiancee to Masey's Gun Shop and Range for a little celebratory shooting--They'd just announced their engagement and were embarking on a planned weekend getaway.
-A weekend filled with romance
+A weekend filled with romance.

 "Thank God he came up behind us," Shipley said.
 "Scared the Hell out of us, but at least we didn't shoot him.

 Masey's Gun Shop and Shooting Range is a moated fortress on the Rio Bravo.
-Guests on the shooting range literally fire across the river into Mexico.
+Guests literally fire across the river into Mexico.
 It's about five miles West of the Gulf and about 20 miles East of Brownsville--where the closest E.R. is.

-"We get 'em coming over the wall every now and again," Shipley said.
+"First, I thought he was one of them Mexicans," Shipley said.
+"We get 'em coming over the wall every now and again."

 There was a bit of a commotion.
 "Nobody knew what to do," Shipley said.
 "We could see he needed help, reall bad.
 So I wrapped a foil blanket around him and put him in the back of the truck.
 Well ...
 He had a good deal of blood on him.
 I didn't know if he was still bleeding or not.
 So we put him in the back.
 It wasn't that bad.
 Lisa jumped in back too.
 To help keep him calm.
 Try to clean up his blood and what not.
 We got on the road.
 I was gearing up to make a left.
 Take the kid to Valley Baptist.
 I could hear him screaming in the back.
 I thought something terrible--I was scared for Lisa.
 Thought for a minute I'd made a big mistake putting her in the back with him ...
 But she was alright.
 Just wanted me to open the window."